 4. Korea Advanced Institute of Science and Technology

-Why it stands out: KAIST is a research-intensive engineering powerhouse where international students can plug into high-impact labs and global dual-degree pathways.
+Why it stands out: KAIST is a research-intensive science and engineering university where international students can connect with high-impact labs and a wide network of dual-degree and exchange pathways.

 5. Korea University

-Why it stands out: Korea University is a top private research university in Seoul with highly regarded engineering programs and a campus culture known for its active student life and traditions.
+Why it stands out: Korea University is a major private research university in Seoul with highly regarded engineering programs and a campus culture known for active student life and long-running traditions.

 “I chose to apply to Korea University … because most of the classes were being taught in English…”